schewskone/allen-exporter/README.md

 #### 2. `example_experiment`

 This folder contains the export of a single experiment.
 It is intended for testing purposes and serves as a template for the desired output structure.
 Details of this structure are provided below.
+C

 #### 3. `movies`